- Toba city, an oyster paradise on the way back from Ise Grand shrine

-※Tabehodai or, “all you can eat oysters,” is offered for a limited time only between November to March.
-2,500 yen to 2,800 yen is the cost.
+*Tabehodai or, “all you can eat” option is usually offered for a limited time only between November to March, costing from 2500 yen to 3000 yen.

 Kojima suisan Kaki Yoshoku-jo (Kojima Oyster fisheries)